About XLH UK

 Our Impact

-Access to new treatments: We contributed as a lead patient group to Health Technology Assessments for burosumab for adults, both in England and Wales and in Scotland.
-The charity welcomes the recent news that adults with XLH will now be able to access burosumab in Scotland.
+Access to new treatments: We contributed evidence as the lead patient group to Health Technology Assessments for burosumab for adults with XLH, both in England and Wales and in Scotland.
+The charity welcomes the news that adults with XLH will now be able to access burosumab across the UK.

-High performing, sustainable organisation: XLH UK and International XLH Alliance achieved operational independence and clarity about their respective areas of focus.
-The charity has developed and shared a strategic plan with volunteers and reviewed its policies, risk management and fundraising plans to enable it to thrive into the future.
+High performing, sustainable organisation: XLH UK contributed to an International XLH Alliance meeting with members from over 20 countries coming together to learn from each other.
+Our charity has a clear strategic plan and regularly reviews its policies, risk management and fundraising plans to enable it to thrive into the future.

 Our History